varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 # Vectors, Matrices, Measurements and Distances

 ## Introduction
 This lecture will introduce Vectors, Matrices, and some operations defined on these objects.
 Vectors and matrices are an essential part of [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra), a branch of mathematics that deals with linear systems of equations and transformations.
-Vectors and matrices are widely used in computer science, engineering, and other fields where mathematical modeling is important.

 * __Vectors__: Vectors often represent quantities with both magnitude and direction, such as displacement, velocity, and acceleration.
 They can also describe points in space or as coefficients in linear equations.
 * __Matrix__: A matrix is a two-dimensional array of numbers.
 Matrices are typically represented as a grid of numbers, with each matrix element represented by a different cell in the grid.
 Matrices are often used to represent linear transformations, such as rotations and scaling operations, as well as to represent systems of linear equations.
 They can also represent and describe data sets, with each row representing a different data point and each column representing a distinct feature.

+Vectors and matrices are widely used in computer science, engineering, and other fields where mathematical modeling is important.
+In this lecture, we'll:

 ---

+(content:references:matrix-vector)=
 ## Matricies and vectors
 Matrices are two-dimensional rectangular arrays of numbers, widgets, etc with $m$ rows and $n$ columns: